-The condition of homelessness is a sad fact of life in America today.
-Like any other problem our country faces, it is important that homelessness is thoroughly understood in order to be properly addressed and resolved.
 One unfortunate misconception is that individuals who are homeless are all either alcoholics or drug addicts.
 It is true that a high percentage of homeless individuals struggled with substance abuse and addiction, and that it can be either a cause or result of homelessness.
 However, there is a lot more to understand about the condition in order to move forward in reducing the problem of homelessness in America.

 Some Truths about Homelessness

-The US Department of Housing and Urban Development’s June 2010 Annual Homeless Assessment Report to Congress showed that on a given night in January 2010, over four hundred thousand individuals across the United States were homeless on the streets, in shelters or in transitional housing programs.
+The US Department of Housing and Urban Development's June 2010 Annual Homeless Assessment Report to Congress showed that on a given night in January 2010, over four hundred thousand individuals across the United States were homeless on the streets, in shelters, or in transitional housing programs.
 Among these individuals, sixty-two percent were male, thirty-eight percent were female and twenty-one percent were under the age of eighteen.

 In 2003, the Substance Abuse and Mental Health Services Administration reported that approximately thirty-eight percent of homeless people were dependent on alcohol, and another twenty-six percent abused drugs.
 It was found that older homeless individuals were more likely to abuse alcohol, while younger homeless individuals were more likely to abuse drugs.
 It was also reported that substance abuse problems were more common among homeless individuals than among the general population.

-In some situations, an individual may have become homeless for some other reason, and turned to substance abuse as a result.
-It is not uncommon for drugs and alcohol to be used to cope with problems in life, and it can be said that a homeless individual certainly has their fair share of problems.
+In some situations, an individual may have become homeless for some other reason and turned to substance abuse as a result.
+It is not uncommon for drugs and alcohol to be used to cope with problems in life, and it can be said that homeless individual certainly has their fair share of problems.
 Unfortunately, substance abuse fails to resolve problems and often exacerbates them, creating for some homeless individuals a continuing state of homelessness.
-With a lack of motivation for change, little or no family contact and support, and the fact that rehabilitation treatment and help may be less available to homeless individuals, such individuals may continue to suffer with substance abuse problems indefinitely.
+With a lack of motivation for change, little or no family contact and support, and the fact that rehabilitation treatment and help may be less available to homeless individuals, such individuals may continue to suffer from substance abuse problems indefinitely.

 Are most homeless people addicts and being homeless can I still receive addiction treatment?